giovcandido/prototypical-networks/README.md

 - Omniglot;
 - mini-ImageNet.

+First, you need to go to the scripts directory.

-All you need to do is to run one of the following commands:
+Then, all you have to do is execute one of the following commands:

 ```bash
 sh exec_vanilla_omniglot.sh
 ```